 It’s sadly very common for us to hear from bros eagerly growing out their beards that they’ve got ugly flakes all through their whiskers.
 Worse, those flakes shed onto their clothes, their food, their workspaces, and even their loved ones.
 To cap off the nightmare, their faces itch like crazy!

 That flaky crap, friend, is beard dandruff, aka beardruff.
-Left untreated, it can turn your face’s pride into your face’s shame - while driving you nuts.
+Left unaddressed, it can turn your face’s pride into your face’s shame - while driving you nuts.

 Whatever you do, step away from the trimmer and the razor!
 Having a beard does not mean you have to itch like a chicken pox patient or look like you dipped your face in shredded coconut.
 Beardruff is very beatable!
 Easily beatable!